thtang/aMMAI2018-paper-summary/Visualizing Data using t-SNE/README.md

 # Week7 summarization
 ### Visualizing Data using t-SNE [[1]](http://www.jmlr.org/papers/volume9/vandermaaten08a/vandermaaten08a.pdf)
 *Laurens van der Maaten, Geoffrey Hinton; JMLR, 2008.*
+## Goal
+Use non-linear dimension reduction technique to map data from high dimension to low dimension.

 ## Background
 1. Visualization of high-dimensional data is an important problem in many different domains